-U.S.-China trade hopes lift shares, Turkey test awaits
+Global trade hopes lift shares, Turkey test awaits

 “Our sense is that we will get a dovish press conference from Draghi,” said Dean Turner, an economist at UBS Wealth Management in London.

-Reporting by Marc Jones; Editing by Alexander Smith
+Reporting by Marc Jones; Editing by Alexander Smith and Janet Lawrence